civo/cli/README.md

 Volumes are flexible-size additional storage for instances.
 By creating and associating a Volume with an instance, an additional virtual disk will be made available for backups or database files that can then moved to another instance.

+Volumes for Kubernetes clusters do not have to be created – a cluster object for a PersistentVolume and PersistentVolumeClaim will create the volume in your account.

 Volumes take disk space on your account's quota, and can only be created up to this quota limit.
 For more information about the quota system, see [Quota](#quota).

 #### Creating a Volume